pnp/blog/content/post/azure-meeting-bot-to-capture-meeting-participants-information.md

-In this article, we will learn about how to create Azure Meeting Bot which can join a team meeting via Power Automate and can log participant\'s information.
+In this article, we will learn about how to create Azure Meeting Bot which can join a team meeting via Power Automate and can log participant's information.
 This use case was build as part of a solution for one of the customers who wanted to show the dashboard of active meeting participants about their join and left time in Power Apps.
-They also used this information later for analyzing the participant\'s activities for a particular event.
+They also used this information later for analyzing the participant's activities for a particular event.

 ## Pre-requisites